Robust Optimal Control for Nonlinear Systems with Parametric Uncertainties via System Level Synthesis: Introduction

 \subsection{Contribution}

-We present a novel approach for jointly optimizing an error feedback and nominal trajectory for a nonlinear system with parametric uncertainties while ensuring robust constraint satisfaction.
-Our approach leverages \ac{SLS} to \emph{convexly} over-bound \emph{online} the disturbances arising from parametric uncertainties and linearization errors, while also addressing additive disturbances.
-This presents an advantage over~\cite{Leeman2023RobustSynthesis}, where the over-bound is neither convex nor accounts for parametric uncertainties.
+We present a novel approach for jointly optimizing an error feedback and nominal trajectory for a nonlinear system with affine parametric uncertainties while ensuring robust constraint satisfaction.
+Besides the controller and the emph{nonlinear} trajectory, a \emph{convex} overbound of the parametric uncertainties and linearization errors is also jointly optimized, leveraging \ac{SLS}.
+This presents an advantage over~\cite{Leeman2023RobustSynthesis}, where the over-bound is neither convex nor accounts for {affine} parametric uncertainties.
 The convex over-bounding enables features such as convex constraints to guarantee robust performance.
 This new controller parameterization significantly reduces the need for offline, system-specific design, typically required in conventional methods that rely on offline-designed stabilizing controllers.
-Consequently, our approach is less conservative and can be applied to various nonlinear systems.
+Consequently, our approach is less conservative.
 The benefits are demonstrated through the simulation of the post-capture satellite stabilization with uncertainties.
-By combining low conservatism and flexibility, our proposed method holds significant potential for new developments in \ac{RMPC} and motion planning.
+By combining low conservatism and flexibility, our proposed method holds significant potential for new developments in nonlinear \ac{RMPC} and motion planning.